 Label the collection container(s) immediately.
-Labels should include the baby's name, the date, the time of day obtained, and any medications or substances, such as cigarette by-products that you have taken, or been exposed, to since the last pumping session.
+Labels should include the baby's name, the date, the time of day obtained, and any medicines or substances, such as cigarette by-products that you have taken, or been exposed to since the last pumping session.

 If using unrefrigerated, fresh breast milk, it should be fed to a baby within an hour of being pumped.
 Do not leave milk out longer than 30 to 60 minutes when it is to be given to a high-risk baby.
 This risks contamination--something a high-risk baby does not need.

 It is not always possible to give a baby fresh breast milk, or you may obtain more than needed for a feeding and want to save the milk for later use.
 In these cases, you should refrigerate your milk in the labeled collection bottles immediately.
-The refrigerator should be at a temperature of 32 to 39 degrees Fahrenheit (0 to 3.9 degrees Celsius).
+The refrigerator should be at a temperature of 32°F to 39°F (0°C to 3.9°C).